Homeless Seniors: Causes, Challenges & How Families Can Help

 4. Create Senior-Specific Outreach Efforts

-Homeless seniors may not feel comfortable in general shelters or outreach programs.
+Older adults may not feel comfortable in general shelters.
 Communities can:

-• Establish transitional housing programs for older adults with case management and supportive services.
+• Develop transitional housing programs with case management

 Small Acts, Big Impact